momentum-cohort-2019-02/w3d3-oo-pig-yyapuncich/crc.md

     -If the player rolls a 1, they score nothing and it becomes the next player's turn.
     If the player rolls any other number, it is added to their turn total and the player's turn continues.
     If a player chooses to "hold", their turn total is added to their score, and it becomes the next player's turn.
     The first player to score 100 or more points wins.

+## Classes Needed

+### Player 1

+Responsibilities:

+- Rolls Dice
+- Holds

+Collaborators:

+-Dice
+-Score